shadowsocks/shadowsocks-manager/plugins/freeAccount/README.md

 db: 'free.sqlite'
 ```

-run `ssmgr -c free`, and you can visit the website.
+run `ssmgr -c free.yml`, and you can visit the website.

 ## Screenshot